hmchen47/DataScience/AppliedDS-UMich/3-AML/p1-ControlledExp.md

 ## Introduction

 + Controlled experiments
-    + building the appropriate infrastructure can accelerate innovation
+    + Building the appropriate infrastructure can accelerate innovation
     + Stefan Thomke: Experimentation Matters
     + a.k.a. randomized experiments (single-factor or factorial designs), A/B tests (and their generalizations), split tests, Control/Treatment, and parallel flights
     + Control = the "existing" version <br/> Treatment = a new version being evaluated
-    + a methodology to reliably evaluate ideas
+    + A methodology to reliably evaluate ideas

 ## Motivating Examples